-- 4. Recording Fees: As provided in RIGL Title 34, Chapter 13. - 5.
-Inspection Fees: Two percent (2%) of the total estimated cost of all required improvements as estimated in accordance with the procedure established in Section VII of these Regulations.
-Inspection fees shall be paid in full before construction begins of any improvements requiring inspection. - 6.
-Advertising / Mailings: The cost of all required advertisements and mail notices for all Applications shall be borne by the Applicant.
+- Recording of Plan: As provided in Title 34, Chapter 13 of the Rhode Island General Laws. - Inspection Fees: Two percent (2%) of the total estimated cost of all required improvements as estimated in accordance with the procedure established in Section VII.
+Inspection fees shall be paid in full before construction begins of any improvements requiring inspection. - Advertising / Mailings: The cost of all required advertisements and mail notices for all Applications shall be borne by the Applicant.